 Put the computer to sleep manually

-- Click the Start button or press the Windows key.
+- Click Start or press the Windows key.

 - When the apps list appears, click in the bottom-left corner of the menu.